viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 ### GoLang Testing: Sub-tests and Sub-benchmarks

-While writing unit tests in GoLang, I found few usefull features that may make your unit tests more structured and easier to manage.
-Here I would like to share with you the following: setup and teardown, control over test parallelism and finer control of table driven benchmarks and test cases.
+While writing unit tests in GoLang, I found few useful features that may make your unit tests more structured and easier to manage.
+Here I would like to share with you the following: setup and teardown, control over test parallelism and finer control of table-driven benchmarks and test cases.

 #### Table driven tests and benchmarks